JSensebe/jsensebe.github.io/projects/wayforward-misc.md

 ---

+## **Links**
+- **<a href="https://www.youtube.com/watch?v=kF9WPUvkJ5A&t=50s" target="_blank" rel="noopener noreferrer">Gameplay Video</a>**
+  A YouTube video showing some of *SpongeBob SquarePants: Creature from the Krusty Krab*’s gameplay.

+---

 # **Looney Tunes: Duck Amuck (NDS)** {#duck-amuck}

 ## **Overview**
-Duck Amuck was based loosely on the classic cartoon short, with many minigames inspired by modern concepts rather than the original film.
+*Duck Amuck* was based loosely on the classic cartoon short, with many minigames inspired by modern concepts rather than the original film.
 I wrote two of the minigames, each requiring very different technical approaches — one involving direct polygon manipulation, the other involving text input, localization, and drawing compression.

 ## **My Contributions**
 - Wrote two full minigames:
-  - **The Bleeding Black**
+  - **“The Bleeding Black”**
-  - **Chat Splat**
+  - **“Chat Splat”**
 - Programmed DS polygon hardware directly for dynamic effects
 - Implemented localized text‑chat gameplay
 - Added player drawing and **compressed drawings** for later quiz use

 ## **Notes**
-**The Bleeding Black** recreated the moment in the cartoon where the top of the frame collapses on Daffy’s head.
+**“The Bleeding Black”** recreated the moment in the cartoon where the top of the frame collapses on Daffy’s head.
 To simulate this, I accessed the DS’s polygon hardware directly and created a dynamic “blackness” that behaved like a fabric sim dropping onto Daffy.

-**Chat Splat** simulated a text chat with Daffy.
+**“Chat Splat”** simulated a text chat with Daffy.
 The player typed phrases to push chat bubbles upward and smash Daffy into the top of the screen.
-Because the minigame relied heavily on text, I worked with localized versions to ensure the gameplay still functioned when the chat wasn’t in English.
+Because the minigame relied heavily on text, I worked with localized versions to ensure the gameplay still functioned properly when the chat wasn’t in English.
 When designers wanted player drawings added, I wrote code to compress the drawings so they could be stored and reused in a later quiz — preventing players from scribbling nonsense.

 ---

+## **Links**
+- **<a href="https://www.youtube.com/watch?v=gRrKPlYkT94&t=30s" target="_blank" rel="noopener noreferrer">“The Bleeding Black”</a>**
+  A YouTube video showing “The Bleeding Black” gameplay of *Looney Tunes: Duck Amuck*.
+- **<a href="https://www.youtube.com/watch?v=6rTRSSQRRK8&t=19s" target="_blank" rel="noopener noreferrer">“Chat Splat”</a>**
+  A YouTube video showing “Chat Splat” gameplay of *Looney Tunes: Duck Amuck*.
+This player figured out how to cheat the drawing.

+---

 # **Shrek: Ogres & Dronkeys (NDS)** {#shrek}

 ## **Overview**
-This project was smaller in scope, and my work focused on a single minigame involving collecting fireflies.
+My work on this project was smaller in scope and focused on a single minigame involving collecting fireflies.
 Despite its simplicity, it required careful handling of DS transparency and animation timing.

 ## **My Contributions**
 - Wrote the **firefly collection minigame**